Skip to main content

 Adding External Networks

-After initialization, you will need to modify project configurations to add new networks you plan to deploy on.
+You will need to modify project configurations to add any new networks you plan to deploy on.

 Follow the standard Hardhat process for adding external networks to your hardhat.config.ts, with the only additional requirement being that a LayerZero Endpoint has been deployed to the chain: